RosettaCommons/documentation/ResidueDisorder.md

 Expected Outputs
 ================

-ResidueDisorder will output (on screen) the calculated per-residue scores for each pose and the average per-residue scores (over all 100 poses).
+ResidueDisorder will output (on screen) the calculated per-residue scores for each pose and the average per-residue scores (over all poses if predicting intrinsic disorder from sequence).
 For the initial prediction, ResidueDisorder will output the order score and prediction (order or disorder) for each residue.
-If terminal optimization is necessary (less that 60% disordered), ResidueDisorder will output the terminal optimization order scores, predictions, and final cutoffs.
-Finally, ResidueDisorder outputs the final predictions in tabular format to an output file (name is `ResidueDisorder_default.out` by default, but output file name can be specified using the `-out:file:o` flag).
+If terminal optimization is necessary (less that TPC% disordered), ResidueDisorder will output the terminal optimization order scores, predictions, and final cutoffs.

+If predicting intrinsic disorder from sequence (default behavior), ResidueDisorder outputs the final predictions in tabular format to an output file (name is `ResidueDisorder_default.out` by default, but output file name can be specified using the `out:file:o` flag).
 The tabulated final results contain the prediction, order score, and raw average residue score.

+If measuring disorder from structure (measure_disorder_from_structure), ResidueDisorder outputs the final predictions in tabular format to an output file for each input structure (prefix is `ResidueDisorder_default_` by default, but file prefix can be specified using the `-out:prefix` flag).
+The tabulated final results contain the prediction, order score, and raw average residue score.

+If event detection is performed (`measure_disorder_from_structure` and `predict_events`), in addition to the output results for each structure (see above), an additional output file is created containing the detected events (`ResidueDisorder_events_default` by default, but can be specified using the `-out:file:o` flag).

 New things since last release
 =============================

-This is the first release.
+Since the first release, the "measure disorder from structure" and "predict events" capabilities have been added as well as parameters for predicting disorder using AlphaFold structures.